MohammadYSF/nauther/readme.md

 the beauty of nauther is here : do any shit work you want in the service class . it does not matter what you do ; just implement IExternalUserDataRepository . nauther lets you fetch data from anywhere you desire .
-## Database Support
+## Database

-### Currently Supported:

-* SQL Server (nauther's main database)
+nauther own db : SQL Server
-* MongoDB , SQL Server (for reading external user data)

-### Planned Support:

-* PostgreSQL and MySQL for reading external user data
-* PostgreSQL, MySQL, and MongoDB as Nauther's main database
+external user data : as mentioned above , DOES NOT MATTER AT ALL

 ---